-The 6th Cycle Housing Element Update process includes a new state mandate to address historic patterns of economic and racial segregation.
-In 2018, the California Legislature passed legislation requiring communities in California to take proactive steps to affirmatively further fair housing (AFFH).
+The new policy direction that the City will undergo during the 6th Cycle Housing Element Update involves addressing-process includes a new state mandate to address historic patterns of economic and racial segregation-patterns.
+In 2018, the California Legislature established anindependent state mandate passed legislation requiring communities in California to take proactive steps to affirmatively further fair housing (AFFH).
 The 6th Cycle Housing Element is the first time that the City of Carmel-by-the-Sea has addressed AFFH.
 Affirmatively furthering fair housing is defined specifically as taking meaningful actions that, taken together, address significant disparities in housing needs and in access to opportunity by replacing segregated living patterns with truly integrated and balanced living patterns; transforming racially and ethnically concentrated areas of poverty into areas of opportunity; and fostering and maintaining compliance with civil rights and fair housing laws.